department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2022-09-profile-editing-evaluation/conversation-guide.md

 *Pause recording during sign in process*

-- Go ahead and start updating your contact information. ????*Please think out loud as you go through.* ????
+- Go ahead and start updating your contact information.
 If it’s correct, just change something small.
 We’ll correct it all at the end. *Have participant update at least 3 pieces of contact information.
 One must be an address.*
 - If needed, have them trigger address validation flow by changing a number in the zip code to make it incorrect.
 - If needed, have them trigger the “Are you sure?” modal by clicking cancel before saving
 - Moderator: ask follow-up questions to understand the participants experience.
 For example:
-	* Clarifying hesitation spots
+	* Clarify any hesitation spots
 	* What was difficult about making those updates?
-	* How does it align with expectations?
+	* How does it align with your expectations?

 ### Things to watch for:
 - Did the participant encounter any challenges in updating information?
 - Did they get confused by having all of the forms on one page?
 - How did they react to the validation flow?